-- 4.8.1.
-The importance of meeting deadlines for submitting assignments cannot be over- emphasised.
-The discipline of doing so is an essential part of all academic courses, and is a particularly important aspect of distance-learning degree programmes, in that the effort to meet deadlines assists the student in developing regular patterns of study. - 4.8.2.
+- 5.11.1.
+The importance of meeting deadlines for submitting assignments cannot be over-emphasised.
+The discipline of doing so is an essential part of all academic courses, and is a particularly important aspect of distance-learning degree programmes, in that the effort to meet deadlines assists the student in developing regular patterns of study. - 5.11.2.
 It must also be said that once a student begins to miss deadlines and falls behind with work, it becomes increasingly difficult to do justice to the programme.
 Assignments are inevitably rushed in the attempt to make up for lost time.
 Once one assignment is late, the next tends to be as well, making it difficult to return to a steady pattern of study.
-Moreover, the learning which takes place on the degree programme is sequential and this feature is lost if a student is trying to write two assignments more or less simultaneously in an attempt to catch up with work. - 4.8.3.
-For these reasons, then, and also to ensure the smooth running and administration of the course, it is important that there are clear guidelines concerning assignment deadlines. - 4.8.4.
+Moreover, the learning which takes place on the degree programme is sequential and this feature is lost if a student is trying to write two assignments more or less simultaneously in an attempt to catch up with work. - 5.11.3.
+For these reasons, then, and also to ensure the smooth running and administration of the course, it is important that there are clear guidelines concerning assignment deadlines. - 5.11.4.
 Students must do their utmost to submit all their work by the assignment deadlines.
-Failure to do so disrupts not only their own study patterns but also the workloads and working patterns of the Programme Team and Markers. - 4.8.5.
-Course work shall not normally be accepted beyond the deadline set in any academic year.
-Permission to submit after the deadline may only be granted by the Programme Director for medical, compassionate or other serious reasons on the provision of corroborating evidence (eg. medical certificate) and on submission of assignment deadline extension request form available on the website see page 23. - 4.8.6.
-The Programme Director may, at his or her discretion, grant an extension subject to the penalties shown below. - 4.8.7.
-Any extension of more than two-thirds of the time to the deadline for the next assignment shall not normally be granted without a revised timetable for that student's remaining assignments being agreed. - 4.8.8.
-Work submitted late without permission being given shall incur the following penalties: - 4.8.8.1.
-Up to one week lowest mark within the grade given - 4.8.8.2.
-One to three weeks lowest mark one grade below that given (for example one grade below = reduction from a B grade to a B-, or a C+ to a C) - 4.8.8.3.
-Three to five weeks lowest mark two grades below that given - 4.8.8.4.
+Failure to do so disrupts not only their own study patterns but also the workloads and working patterns of the Programme Team and Markers. - 5.11.5.
+Course work shall not normally be accepted beyond this final deadline set in any academic year.
+Permission to submit after the deadline may only be granted by the Programme Director for medical, compassionate or other serious reasons on the provision of corroborating evidence (eg. medical certificate) and on submission of assignment deadline extension request form available on the website see page 31. - 5.11.6.
+The Programme Director may, at his or her discretion, grant an extension subject to the penalties shown below.

+- 5.11.7.
+Any extension of more than two-thirds of the time to the deadline for the next assignment shall not normally be granted without a revised timetable for that student's remaining assignments being agreed. - 5.11.8.
+Work submitted late without permission being given shall incur the following penalties:

+5.11.8.1.
+Up to one week lowest mark within the grade given 5.11.8.2.
+One to three weeks lowest mark one grade below that given (for example one grade below = reduction from a B grade to a B-, or a C+ to a C) 5.11.8.3.
+Three to five weeks lowest mark two grades below that given 5.11.8.4.
 Over five weeks lowest mark three grades below that given